Learning designed

 Each course, same easy format.

-• We meet up once a week online to go over lessons, assignments, and address any questions you may have.
-We also talk about the lessons and how the fit into the course plan and boost your studies.
+- We meet up once a week online to go over lessons, assignments and address any questions you may have.
+We also talk about the lessons and how they fit into the course plan and boost your studies.

-• Instructor how-to videos set up each week of activities, including lesson concepts, explaining why these lessons and resources matter, guiding learners through the learning process.
+- How-to videos set up each week of learning activities including lesson concepts, explaining why these lessons and resources matter as we guide you through the learning process.

 Our curricula